REmakeUNIverse/en7512/README.md

 `__kernel_entry` will jump to `kernel_entry`. `kernel_entry` is linux entry point. `__kernel_entry` is defined in arch/mips/kernel/head.S under `#if CONFIG_BOOT_RAW`.
 Selecting TC3262 CPU will "select" this option.

-vmlinux includes ELF header.
-I think arch/mips/boot/vmlinux.bin is vmlinux with ELF header removed (by objcopy) and can be used with `jump` command.
+vmlinux includes ELF header. arch/mips/boot/vmlinux.bin is vmlinux with ELF header removed (by objcopy) and can be used with `jump` command.

+When vmblinux.bin is uploaded, tftp will not write the file to flash and will complain that file name is invalid, but that is OK and `jump 80020000` command can be called.

+Did not test this yet:

 `flash dst src len` command will call `flash_write(dst, len, &retlen, (const unsigned char *) (src))` src should be set to `TFT_BUF_BASE`. dst.. go figure.